Taewoora/quantum-intent-feedback/README.md

 │   ├── quantum_gene_model_extension.pdf
 │   └── quantum_structural_model.pdf
 ```

 ---

 ## 📁 04. docs/

 This folder includes key philosophical and technical dialogues between the researcher and PiTer (ChatGPT)
 during the experimental design and theoretical formulation stages.

-Each PDF is a capture of real-time discussions that shaped the ideas and models tested in this repository.
+Each PDF captures real-time discussions that shaped the models tested in this repository.
-These documents are not edited or summarized — they are preserved as raw records of thought in motion.
+These documents preserve the raw flow of ideas without later revision.

 See: [feedback_conversations.md](./04.%20docs/feedback_conversations.md)